mattermost/mattermost-handbook/contributors/onboarding/onboarding.md

 # Onboarding

 Welcome to Mattermost Onboarding!
-The goal of the Onboarding Program is to smoothly onboard and enable new colleagues into a safe and compliant working environment with a strong sense of belonging within their first 90 days at Mattermost.
+The goal of the Onboarding program is to welcome and enable new colleagues into a safe and compliant working environment with a strong sense of belonging within their first 90 days at Mattermost.

 Onboarding is an all-company partnership between a new colleague and Mattermost.
 Specifically, a new colleague’s manager, functional and working teams, onboarding [peers](https://docs.google.com/document/d/1DQULEvgOhGeEGLTzdOlSvo858vo94zmnMN8sygi-lHk/edit?ts=5e21f202), [HR](https://handbook.mattermost.com/operations/workplace/people#team) and MLT.